FREQUENTLY ASKED QUESTIONS

 Determining whether you meet the eligibility requirements for a specific green card program is only half the battle.
 Other factors that can affect your ability to obtain one include whether you have a criminal history, how you entered the U.S., (assuming you are applying for one while living in the U.S.) and your financial means.

-How can I get a work visa?
 The Immigration and Nationality Act provides a number of work-related visas, each designed for a specific purpose and with its own specific eligibility requirements.
 Furthermore, some visas are exclusive to only those from certain areas of the world.

 Whether you are eligible for a particular work visa depends on your prior work history, education, and particular skill set, among other things.
 Because the procedures and documentation required to secure a visa can be complicated and burdensome, the assistance of an experienced immigration attorney can help simplify the process and provide a better chance of visa approval.